 Lehigh Valley American Regions Math League team

-The 2014 ARML contest will be held on May 31.
+The 2015 ARML contest will probably be held on May 30.
 The Lehigh Valley team will have five teams of 15 people, the Fire, the Ice, the Lightning, the Thunder, and the Storm.
 Selection for the teams is based on score on the Lehigh Contest, performance in practices, and scores on the AMC and AIME, and in MathCounts.
-Please contact Don Davis for more information.
 Practices are held at Lehigh University Sundays from 3:30 to 6:00.
-The tentative schedule of practices is March 9, 16, 30, April 6, 13, 27, May 4, 18, 25.
-The March schedule is definite.
-The only people who may attend practices are those who have been invited to be on the team.
-These people are listed on this roster.
+We will probably have three practices in the fall and nine in the spring.
+The schedule of fall practices will be announced here in August.
+If you were not on the 2014 team and wish to attend, contact Don Davis.
 Our practice room can only accommodate 78 people, which is the main reason that we restrict the people who are allowed to attend our practices.

 In recent years, the team has included many students from 75 or more miles away from Lehigh in all directions, including New Jersey.
 Students whose schools participate in the Central Jersey Math League are not eligible to be on the LV ARML team, nor are students from West-Windsor Plainsboro High School.

 Although ARML consists of difficult questions in high school mathematics, we have found that talented middle school students can perform very successfully at ARML.
 The 2010 national champion Lehigh Valley Fire team included an eighth grader and a seventh grader among its 15 members.
 One way for prospective students to decide whether they might fit into the team is to look at some of the old Lehigh math contests.
-Out of the 40 questions on the 2013 contest, people on the Storm team answered 10-16 correctly, the Thunder team answered 15-20 correctly, on Lightning 17-24, on Ice 19-27, and on Fire 25-37.
+Out of the 40 questions on the 2014 contest, most people on the Storm team answered 11-18 correctly, the Thunder team answered 15-22 correctly, on Lightning 15-23, on Ice 19-27, and on Fire 22-34.
 Many other factors are taken into account for team placement, but these scores correlate highly with team placement.

-In 2013 all costs were covered by our sponsors.
-This will again be true in 2014.
+In 2014 all costs were covered by our sponsors.
+This will again be true in 2015.
 The primary sponsor of the team is Paul Martino, who graduated from North Penn HS in 1992 and Lehigh Univ in 1995.
-He founded several Silicon Valley companies, most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past seven years.
+He founded several Silicon Valley companies, most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past eight years.
 Other sponsors are Google and Lehigh University Department of Mathematics.
 Any corporation interested in sponsoring a portion of the expenses of the Lehigh Valley ARML team should contact Don Davis.